- Do you try to sell everyone?

 Often, it is the blind… leading the blind, because they are not you — and they may not be doing it right to begin with!

-- Look at General Motors — large… not smarter.
+- Look at Chesapeake Energy — large… not smarter.

-- Look at Gateway Computer — large… not smarter.
+- Look at Blockbuster — large… not smarter.

 “Owner, Author or CEO Pride” is rampant in big businesses and small.
 It’s not about you.
 Just because it is your company or just because you invented the product or service your firm sells, doesn’t mean you know everything.
 In a capitalist society, the market usually balances out those who make the mistake of focusing on their needs… not the buyer’s needs.
 Yet, often success and money hides mistakes.
 Many times, management teams will say our revenues are up 10% from last year, so we must be implementing our programs correctly.
 Maybe your revenues should be up 20%!